Automated De Novo Protein Design Optimization

 | Hard | HER2 | 0.222 | E_fine_selector |

-No Universal Best Config: Per-Protein Optimality & Sequence Diversity
+Config Diversity: Per-Protein Optimality & Sequence Space

 The optimal beam search configuration is protein-dependent.
 The winner changes depending on both the target and the selection criterion (top-1 vs top-16 pool).
 Different configs explore different regions of sequence space.

-Per-Protein Config Ranking
+Full Per-Protein Config Ranking (10 × 5)

 Ranking each config 1–5 per protein reveals that no config is universally best or worst.
 The #1 position is held by 3 different configs across the 10 proteins: